objcio/articles/2013-09-09-core-data-migration.md

 Credit for the major chunk of this code goes to [Marcus Zarra](https://twitter.com/mzarra), who wrote a great book on Core Data.
 [Check it out here](http://pragprog.com/book/mzcd2/core-data).

+_Since iOS 7 and OS X Mavericks, Apple changed the journaling mode for SQLite stores to Write-Ahead Logging (WAL), which means transactions are appended to a -wal file.
+This causes copies of the store to likely result in data loss and inconsistencies.
+To safely back up our store, we’ll change the journaling mode to rollback mode.
+This is easily done by passing a dictionary to `-addPersistentStoreWithType:configuration:URL:options:error:` if we are about to migrate (and subsequently back up the store)._

+    @{ NSSQLitePragmasOption: @{ @"journal_mode": @"DELETE” } }

+_The relevant code to create the `NSPersistentStoreCoordinator` can be found [here](https://github.com/objcio/issue-4-core-data-migration/blob/master/BookMigration/MHWCoreDataController.m#L73-L84)._

 ## Migration Policies

 `NSEntityMigrationPolicy` is the essence of the custom migration process.
 [From the documentation](https://developer.apple.com/library/ios/documentation/cocoa/Reference/NSEntityMigrationPolicy_class/NSEntityMigrationPolicy.html):